Writing your personal statement is a challenge that many students struggle with.

 1. Telling a story

-Many personal statements can take on the appearance of the applicant's life story.
-While some background information won't hurt, the best statements will only include experiences directly related to their chosen course.
+So many students fall into this trap - writing a personal statement that reads like a summary of their life story.
+While some background information won't hurt, the best personal statements will only include experiences directly related to the applicant's chosen course.

-Generally, you should focus on recent study from the last few years.
+Keep your focus on recent study (from the last year or two).
 Anything older than that should only be included if it's relevant or provides important context.

 2. Repeating information already contained in your application

-It can be hard to fit everything you want to say into just 4,000 characters.
-So don't waste space on things that are already included elsewhere in your application, such as your A-level subjects or previous grades.
+You only have 4,000 characters to play with and it can be hard to make everything fit.
+So don't waste space on information already included in your application, such as your A-level subjects or previous grades.

 3. Spending too long discussing personal issues

 Many applicants mention personal issues in their statement, like health and bereavement.
-This is relevant as it affects studying, but it might be better covered in your reference instead.
+This is relevant as it affects studying, but it's normally best to have this covered in your reference instead.

-However, if you want to include this in your personal statement, it's worth keeping it short.
+If you do decide to include this in your personal statement, it's worth keeping it short.
 One or two sentences is enough.

 4. Making simple grammatical errors